Embark on a voyage of nature discovery at the University of York

 To walk this route starting at the Walmgate Stray entrance, park your bike at the cycle parking directly opposite the Stray.
 Apparently, there’s also over 5000 bike parking spaces around campus, including accessible bays for bigger than usual cargo and adapted bikes, and free to use bike pumps.
 Well done University of York!

 The campus also has a range of cafes if you want to grab a drink or bite to eat.
 There are plenty of outdoor benches in green, secluded spots or with lovely views of the water.

-Accessibility: this route is hard-surfaced all the way.
+Accessibility: this route is mostly level and hard-surfaced all the way.

 Giving something back

 Winter is the season of tree planting!
 Do you have a space in your outdoor area where you can plant and look after a native tree?
-You’ll find excellent guides to planting and nurturing trees here.
+Here are some excellent guides to planting and nurturing trees.
 The Woodland Trust have a wide selection of young native trees in their online shop, or you can source trees from a local garden centre, such as Vertigrow.